 “When Coronavirus hit Australia, I lost my job and I’m a carer as well.
 The support here has been amazing, the people are kind and the meals are fantastic,” Michelle said.

-ETC Director Isabel Borelli, said it was a pleasure to be able to support King’s Community Care with their Community Garden project.
+ETC Director Isabelle Borelli, said it was a pleasure to be able to support King’s Community Care with their Community Garden project.

 “The ETC Community Support Fund is designed to help organisations reduce disadvantage, generate opportunity, increase support services and/or build capacity in the communities in which we operate,” Ms Borelli said.